qaid/portfolio/_posts/2016-03-11-04-ccr-all-the-things.markdown

 title: Told Stories & Inspired Action
 description: |
 ---
-To achieve the aims of the human rights campaigns launched by the Center for Constitutional Rights, I produced physical and digital media that told compelling stories designed to inspire action.
+**I designed physical and digital media that told compelling stories designed to inspire action.**

-As the Web & Multimedia Manager, working with tight deadlines, limited resources, and a large staff with diverse (and sometimes competing) needs, I coded and launched websites and email campaigns, designed publications, produced and edited video, and implemented technological infrastructure to manage the organization's creative assets.
+As the Web & Multimedia Manager the Center for Constitutional Rights, I worked with tight deadlines, limited resources, and a large staff with diverse (and sometimes competing) needs.
+I coded and launched websites and email campaigns, designed publications and posters, produced and edited video, and implemented technological infrastructure to manage the organization's creative assets.